 Next tasks

-With the basic environment being set up the next tasks would be to test this environment by keeping following points into consideration;
+With the basic environment being set up the next tasks would be to test this environment by keeping following points into consideration:

 Build a suitable network topology with different network devices in the emulation software.

 Manage different services and network configurations with SDN controller in an emulated environment.